Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Hope-and-prepare preferences and the -MEU model

-We will refer to such representation as a $(u,C,D,\alpha)$ representation.
+We refer to such representation as a $(u,C,D,\alpha)$ representation. \end{definition}

-Remarkably, \cite{CE2022} show that the asymmetric $\alpha$-MEU, while retaining the tractability property of the standard $\alpha$-MEU, is flexible enough to accommodate ambiguity-averse for \textit{large/moderate-likelihood} events but ambiguity-seeking for \textit{small-likelihood events} and \textit{source-dependent} ambiguity attitudes.
+Remarkably, \cite{CE2022} show that the asymmetric $\alpha$-MEU, while retaining the tractability property of the standard $\alpha$-MEU, is flexible enough to accommodate ambiguity aversion for \textit{large/moderate-likelihood} events but ambiguity seeking for \textit{small-likelihood events} and \textit{source-dependent} ambiguity attitudes.

-Standard $\alpha$-MEU criteria are obtained if $C=D$ in Definition \ref{defalphamaxmin}, and the following result, as a particular case, characterizes them as invariant bi-separable extensions of concordant hope-and-prepare preferences.
+Standard $\alpha$-MEU criteria are obtained if $C=D$ in Definition \ref{defalphamaxmin}, and the following result, as a particular case, characterizes them as invariant biseparable extensions of concordant hope-and-prepare preferences.

-\begin{theorem} The following conditions are equivalent when $\succ$ is a hope-and-prepare preference with unique representation $(u,C,D)$: \begin{enumerate}[(i)] \item $\succ^*$ is an invariant biseparable preference and an extension of $\succ$. \item $\succ^*$ admits an $\alpha$-maxmin expected utility representation $(u,C,D,\alpha)$ in which $\alpha$ is unique whenever $\succ$ is not complete. \end{enumerate} \end{theorem}
+\begin{theorem} The following conditions are equivalent when $\succsim$ is a hope-and-prepare preference with unique representation $(u,C,D)$: \begin{enumerate}[(i)] \item $\succsim^*$ is an invariant biseparable preference and an extension of $\succsim$. \item $\succsim^*$ admits an asymmetric $\alpha$-maxmin expected utility representation $(u,C,D,\alpha)$ in which $\alpha$ is unique whenever $\succsim$ is not complete. \end{enumerate} \end{theorem}

+Beyond the fact that we consider the completion of a new type of preferences, our characterization has three salient features compared to other inquiries about the $\alpha$-MEU criterion: the representation is asymmetric in general, $\alpha$ does not depend on the considered acts, and is essentially unique.